jgbond/fars-pack/README.md

 This is an example of how to use the fars\_summarize\_years() function in action.
 It takes a list of years as the input.
 Years generally should be in 4-digit format.
-Outputs are not displayed in the vignette.
+Outputs are not displayed in the vignette or readmes.

 ``` r
 fars_summarize_years(list(2013,2014,2015))